 You just bought a really nice saw for somewhere north of $300 USD, and you may be wondering whether to hang it up over the fireplace for public view, or to actually use it.
 Because if you use it--then over time, you're going to fingerprint it, dull the teeth, and maybe even put a kink in the toothline.
 Oh, my.

 Download this file!
 It consists of free knowledge that will serve you well!
-You'll find that the .pdf file contains the key takeaways that we teach to our students who attend our saw sharpening seminars during the 1st morning of training, which orients them on how to disassemble, clean reassemble and retension a Bad Axe or any other traditional vintage backsaw.
+You'll find that the .pdf file contains the key takeaways that we teach to our students who attend my saw sharpening seminars, which orients them on how to disassemble, clean reassemble and retension a Bad Axe or any other traditional vintage backsaw.

 Though you can do the same with your new Bad Axe, it's likely unnecessary that you'll need to completely break down your new Bad Axe, as long as you keep it clean and dry, but it's useful information to know regardless, because all Bad Axe saws are built in the same traditional manner in which a century-old Disston or Simonds was back in the day.

 When it comes to saw maintenance, the last thing you want to do is put it up on a pedestal.
 Haven't we all at some point purchased an old Stanley No. 4 off eBay, then proceeded to tear it down, fettle the parts, then put them back into working order?
 Well, count the parts--over 16 of them.
 So look at saw maintenance this way: if you can disassemble 16 parts of a hand plane, you can certainly disassemble the four components of a backsaw, consisting of the fastener set, handle, sawback and plate.
 So let's take the mystique out of saw maintenance.
 There's honestly just nothing to it.
 The main takeaway is knowing when to completely disassemble a saw.
 Let's start with the traditional folded sawback for starters.